dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerflex/_index.md

       mdm: "10.0.0.3,10.0.0.4"
     ```

-5. Enable Container Storage Module Authorization in the driver installation applicable to your installation method.
+5. Enable Container Storage Modules Authorization in the driver installation applicable to your installation method.
-  Alternatively, you can use the minimal sample files provided [here](https://github.com/dell/csm-operator/tree/main/samples/minimal-samples/powerflex_v2130.yaml) and install the module using default value.
+  Alternatively, you can use the minimal sample files provided [here](https://github.com/dell/csm-operator/tree/main/samples/minimal-samples/powerflex_{{< version-docs key="Min_sample_operator_pflex" >}}.yaml) and install the module using default value.

     **Operator**